 Prior to IUP, Shaver spent 4 years at Texas State, where he served as an assistant coach under the guidance of head coach Karen Chisum (the 6th winningest active head coach in NCAA DI).
 He was part of a coaching staff that turned around the fortunes of the Texas State volleyball program.
 After going 10-21 in 2002, the Bobcats had a record of 67-29 from 2003-05, won the Southland Conference title and played in the NCAA Division I tournament in 2004 and 2005.

 Before heading to Texas State, Shaver was an assistant coach at California State University-Chico, from January to December 2000.
 He was interim head coach at Chico State from December 2000 to the following April.

 Shaver was also the men’s club team head coach at Chico State from 1998-01 and the women’s club team head coach in 2002.
 He led his squads to ninth place finishes at the NIRSA national championship tournament in 3 consecutive years, including the men’s team in 2000 and 2001 and the women’s squad in 2002.

-Shaver earned his bachelor’s degree in physical education from Chico State in 2002 and received his master’s degree in sport and recreation management from Texas State in 2006.
+Shaver earned his bachelor’s degree in physical education from California State University-Chico in 2002 and received his master’s degree in sport and recreation management from Texas State in 2006.

 Shaver was a three-year setter on the men’s club volleyball team during his time at Chico State.